 Tacos al Pastor is definitely one of my favorite kinds of tacos.
-The tender pork is marinated in a delicious chili based sauce, then it is slowly grilled, before being cut and served with fresh pineapple, cilantro, and chopped onions.
-It is a perfect meal for any day of the week and especially for budget conscious moms and dads.
-Keep reading to find out more about this delicious authentic Mexican meal.
+The tender pork is marinated in a delicious sauce.
+Then it is slowly grilled, thinly sliced, and served with fresh pineapple, cilantro, and chopped onions.

-Here in the United States it can be difficult to find authentic tacos al pastor.
-I only found one place a few years ago that actually prepared them in the traditional way using a trompo, and they closed down not too long ago.
-Well, just because it can be hard to make them in the 100% traditional way, is no reason not to try to replicate the flavors with what we have!
-So while this tacos al pastor recipe does not involve using a trompo, the flavors are just about perfect and the tacos turned out amazing!
+Here in the United States, it can be difficult to find authentic tacos al pastor.
+I only found one place a few years ago that actually prepared them in the traditional way using a trompo.
+Unfortunately, they closed down not too long ago.

-The secret to making sure that you have the right flavor is all in the marinade.
-Tacos al pastor have a distinct flavor and you have to make them right to achieve it.
-One of the main secrets to tacos al pastor is making sure to include pineapple juice in the marinade, and fresh pieces of grilled pineapple on the tacos themselves.
-One bite of this flavor combination, and you will be coming back for more and more!
+A secret to making tacos al pastor is to include pineapple juice in the marinade, as well as fresh pieces of grilled pineapple on the tacos themselves.
+One bite of this flavor combination and you will be coming back for more!

 The last step in the process is, of course, to pick the taco up and enjoy it!
 These tacos are truly perfect for any occasion, and since they don’t cost a lot of money to make, you won’t have to feel bad about eating as many as you can.

 I hope that you enjoy this delicious recipe that I grew up eating on a regular basis in Mexico.
-My husband fell in love with these tacos the first time he went to Mexico, and he said that these taste just as good as the ones that he tried there, and I have to say that I agree!
+My husband fell in love with these tacos the first time he went to Mexico.
+He said that these taste just as good as the ones that he tried there, and I have to say that I agree!